aman-agrawal-flam/ocean/building_for_android.md

 **Setting Environment Variables**

 On Linux, macOS (and other Unixes) add the following lines to your terminal config file (e.g., `.zshrc`, `.bashrc`, `.profile`) or copy-and-paste them directly into the current terminal (each time):
+Make sure the version mentioned for Android ndk is matching with what you have installed or else update the ndk version here as this will break the build process.

 ```bash
 export ANDROID_HOME="${HOME}/Library/Android/sdk"